-University of Pittsburgh — or Pitt, as it’s known — is home to an NCAA Division I women’s volleyball team.
+The University of Pittsburgh — or Pitt, as it’s known — is home to an NCAA Division I women’s volleyball team.
 The program was founded in 1974, and since then, it’s had winning seasons in all but four years.
-It boast one of the top all-time winning percentages of any team in the United States.
+It boasts one of the top all-time winning percentages of any team in the United States.
 It’s made an incredible 16 appearances in the NCAA Tournament.
-As members of the competitive Atlantic Coast Conference, Pitt has won the conference volleyball championship three times, including most recently in 2017.
+As a competitive Atlantic Coast Conference member, Pitt has won the conference volleyball championship three times, including most recently in 2017.

 University of South Carolina

 The University of South Carolina is another SEC school with a competitive NCAA Division I women’s volleyball team.
 Although the team has yet to take home the SEC regular season champions title, the Gamecocks are nearly always in the running.
 The team has made seven NCAA Tournament appearances, including its most recent effort in 2002.

 Los Angeles, California

 With a whopping 32 NCAA tournament appearances and six wins, the University of Southern California (USC) women’s volleyball team is easily one of the most dominant in the nation.
 As part of the Pac-12 conference, the Trojans have been named conference season champs five times, most recently in 2015.
 In 2003, the last year in which it was named NCAA champions, the team became the national champion in NCAA history to post back-to-back undefeated seasons.
 USC has also produced several notable players, including 2016 bronze medalist April Ross and 2012 Olympic silver medalist Jennifer Kessy, among others.
 The team gained a new coach, Brent Crouch, for the 2018 season but is expected to retain its winning record.

 University of Tennessee